electron/electron/docs/tutorial/launch-app-from-url-in-another-app.md

 In this next step, we will create our  `BrowserWindow` and tell our application how to handle an event in which an external protocol is clicked.

 This code will be different in Windows compared to MacOS and Linux.
-This is due to Windows requiring additional code in order to open the contents of the protocol link within the same #lectron instance.
+This is due to Windows requiring additional code in order to open the contents of the protocol link within the same Electron instance.
 Read more about this [here](https://www.electronjs.org/docs/api/app#apprequestsingleinstancelock).

 #### Windows code: